 Although this does raise some eyebrows, and some people are contesting it, many people actually believe this is an improvement.
 Children do not need to feel banished from their classmates any longer.
 They don’t need to miss extensive days of school and be publically called out for having head lice.
 As long as the parents are actively trying to eliminate it, they do not pose a huge threat to classmates.

-#5 – Lice Clinics of America is Your BEST resource
+#5 – Lice Clinics of Texas is Your BEST resource

-Never before have generations of parents had Lice Clinics of America at their disposal when dealing with head lice in their family.
-We not only offer the most up to date FDA approved treatments, but we provide a support system for you like no other place available.
+Never before have generations of parents had Lice Clinics of Texas at their disposal when dealing with head lice in their family.
+We provide a support system for you like no other place available.
 We know what you are dealing with!
 We have solutions to your head lice concerns!
 We deal with head lice on a daily basis and can be here for you during this stressful scenario!

 Parents all over the country are hearing rumors of super lice sweeping across schools.
 Reports of head lice that are showing strong immunities to treatment, aka super lice, have been reported in every state across the country.
 Many parents are concerned about the coming year.
 Are super lice still a problem in 2020?